Last Updated on by Karl

 Say you have an email list called “new moms.”
 Aw, that’s sweet.
 The miracle of life.

-With GetResponse, you can “segment” this audience into 3 lists (for example):
+With GetResponse, you can create segments for this audience – dividing them into 3 lists (for example):

 - Moms of girls